graceHerman/ShootingGame/README.md

 **Wild Animals**

-Multiple examples of how to implement gallery shooter style bullet shooting in Phaser 3 without using Arcade Physics.
+A game demosntrating a bullet shooting game in Phaser 3without using Arcade Physics.

 Files:
 * Start of the game